joshirishabh631/CPU-Comparison/Comparison_report.md

 **Execution Time:**

-- The **For loop** is faster because it is optimized for a set number of iterations.
+- The `For` loop is faster because it is optimized for a set number of iterations.
-- The **While loop** takes longer because it checks conditions and increments more during each iteration.
+- The `While` loop takes longer because it checks conditions and increments more during each iteration.

 **CPU Usage:**

-- The **For loop** uses more CPU because it needs more power to run each iteration.
+- The For` loop uses more CPU because it needs more power to run each iteration.
-- The **While loop** uses less CPU but takes more time to finish due to its flexible structure.
+- The `While` loop uses less CPU but takes more time to finish due to its flexible structure.

-**Graph showing CPU usage for both For and While Loop with respect to time.**
+**Graph showing CPU usage for both `For` and `While` Loop with respect to time.**
 ![Program Output](./Images/graph3.png)

 ## **Best use cases**
-#### **When we use "While Loop"?**
+#### **When we use `While` Loop?**

 * **Unknown Number of Iterations:** Use when you don't know in advance how many times the loop will run.
 It continues until a condition is met.